gbmhunter/blog/content/electronics/circuit-design/filters/passive-filters/index.md

 Low-pass filters have an additional advantage when used on the analogue outputs from microcontrollers.
 If the DAC does not work properly for some reason (assuming you are using a DAC), you can sometimes implement the desired behaviour by using PWM instead.
 With the cut-off frequency set correctly, the PWM signal will be filtered so that a DC voltage proportional to the duty cycle remains, which is what you wished to implement with the DAC in the first place.

-## Low-Pass RC Filter
+## First-Order Low-Pass RC Filter

 ### Schematic

-The low-pass RC filter consists of a single series resistor and then a single capacitor to ground.
+A first-order low-pass RC filter consists of a single series resistor and then a single capacitor to ground.

 {{% img src="low-pass-rc-filter-schematic.png" width="500px" caption="Schematic of a simple low-pass RC filter.
 Schematic from https://workspace.circuitmaker.com/Projects/Details/GeoffreyHunter/mbedded-ninja." %}}